 Now your feature branch has been updated with the latest changes from the

-master branch on the upstream Warehouse repository.
+main branch on the upstream Warehouse repository.

 It’s good practice to back up your feature branches by pushing them to your

 origin on GitHub as you are working on them.
 To push a feature branch,